Enterprise Data Warehouse: EDW Components, Key Concepts, and Architecture Types

 In two-tier architecture, an EDW is extended by data marts to provide domain-specific data

-Creating data mart layer will require additional resources to establish hardware and integrate those databases with the rest of the data platform.
+Creating a data mart layer will require additional resources to establish hardware and integrate those databases with the rest of the data platform.
 But, such an approach solves the problem with querying: Each department will access required data more easily because a given mart will contain only domain-specific information.
 In addition, data marts will limit the access to data for end users, making EDW more secure.

 Three-tier architecture (Online analytical processing)